johmakinen/Data-related-salaries/README.md

 # TODO:

 - [x] Read the data and clean it
-- [ ] Perform EDA.
+- [x] Perform EDA.
-    - We do this to get a clearer picture of the dataset, and if there are any anomalies in it.
+    - We do this to get a clearer picture of the dataset.
-- [ ] Create a precttion model that can predict the salary when given information about the job.
+- [ ] Create a prediction/classifier model that can predict the salary/salary range when given information about the job.

 - [ ] Dockerize and deploy, so that anyone can use the tool
     - The point of the whole tool is to help you understand what different positions are paying, which can then be leveraged in the interviews for your own benefit.
 Do not let employers lowball you!